ivaylo-botusharov/UsaCensus/README.md

 ## TODO:

-3. Exception Handling for DemographicsRepository

-4. Add error code to Result and set error code in HttpClientWrapper catch statements
+1. Add error code to Result and set error code in HttpClientWrapper catch statements

-5. Return maybe BadRequests with response body (properties - errorMessage, errorCode)

-6. Add logging in some important methods - Setup Logger in Program.cs (maybe Console logger) - make sure Structured Logging is used within the app

-7. Configure Telemetry for UsaCensus.API Project
+2. Configure Telemetry for UsaCensus.API Project

-8. Write documentation
+3. Write documentation

-8.1.
+3.1.
 Instructions how to run the Projects - prerequisites, etc.

-8.2.
+3.2.
 Explain made decisions, the usage of databases, classes (e.g. HttpClientWrapper, `Result<T>`) and libraries, explain about horizontal scalability (Docker instances and Kubernetes), MongoDB sharding, possible integration of the UsaCensus API and Prometheus with Grafana or cloud solutions like Azure Monitor (Azure Application Insights).

-8.3.
+3.3.
 Further improvements - Use advanced Background jobs library (e.g. Hangfire)

-9. Fix warnings

-10. Configure .NET Analyzer (Roslyn Analyzer) for both projects and fix warnings
+4. Configure .NET Analyzer (Roslyn Analyzer) for both projects and fix warnings

-11. Check OpenAPI generated documentation
+5. Check OpenAPI generated documentation

-12. Create mapping from Demographics model to DemographicsViewModel (no id field)

-13. Demographics Repository - BulkInsertAsync() use transaction
+6. Demographics Repository - BulkInsertAsync() use transaction

-14. Add database schema - constraints: stateName - unique, stateName - string, stateName - max chars 100; population - zero or positive integer
+7. Add database schema - constraints: stateName - unique, stateName - string, stateName - max chars 100; population - zero or positive integer

-14. Remove not used methods from DemographicsRepository

 ---

 For now removed not used methods in DemographicsRepository (to be added later on):